-When cleaning porcelain grill grates, special precautions must be taken so as not to damage the porcelain coating on the grates.
+When cleaning your grill, special precautions must be taken so as not to damage the porcelain coating on the grill grates.
 With proper maintenance, porcelain grill grates can last a long time.
 If you've invested in a good barbecue grill, these cleaning tips can help keep it looking great for years to come.

 Cleaning Porcelain Grill Grates the Right Way